omarmira2/LOCI/README.md

 The tokenizers are x1000 smaller and trained on real-time tracing of different systems with more than 5B lines of code.
 The model created over 2B ASM tokens and has a built-in error prediction mechanism to ensure continuous model quality.

-## So, what can you do with LOCI TODAY?
+## So, what can I do with LOCI TODAY?

 By automatically isolate or refactor selected segments into separate functions, LOCI can climinate duplications and enhance the build time.
 The current